 iv.
 There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues or field trial residue data.
-The dietary risk assessment is based on reliable data, is conservative and will not underestimate dietary exposure to fluxapyroxad.
+The residue database is adequate.
+The dietary risk assessment is conservative and will not underestimate dietary exposure to fluxapyroxad.
+There are residential uses proposed for fluxapyroxad and the assessment will not underestimate residential exposure via handler for adults and incidental oral for children.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to fluxapyroxad in drinking water.
-EPA used similarly conservative assumptions to assess postapplication exposure of children as well as incidental oral exposure of toddlers.
-These assessments will not underestimate the exposure and risks posed by fluxapyroxad.
+EPA used similarly conservative assumptions to assess post application exposure of children as well as incidental oral exposure of toddlers.
+There are residential uses proposed for fluxapyroxad and the assessment will not underestimate residential exposure via handler for adults and incidental oral for children.